 Domestic rabbits vary immensely in body shape just like dogs do: think of the difference between a greyhound and a Labrador and you start getting the picture.

 Deciding if your rabbit is too thin is relatively easy.
 If you stroke them and their backbone sticks up in a ridge then unless they’re very old) they’re probably too thin.
 Similarly, it is unusual to feel the hip bones easily except in very slender breeds like Belgian Hares or Polish.
 A thick winter coat can hide a thin body, or may make an average sized rabbit look fat, so it is important to feel them, rather than just look at them.
-It can be more difficult to decide if your rabbit is too fat.
+It can be more difficult to decide if your rabbit is too fat, but we have a great article to help you assess your rabbit’s body condition score.

 There is a handy guide to help check your rabbits’ weight on the Pet Food Manufacturers Association website.